charmed-kubernetes/charm-kubernetes-e2e/README.md

 It is not enough to just simply run the test.
 Result output is stored in two places.
-The raw output of the e2e run is available in the `juju show-action-output` command, as well as a flat file on disk on the `kubernetes-e2e` unit that executed the test.
+The raw output of the e2e run is available in the `juju show-action-output` command, as well as a flat file ending in ".log" on disk of the `kubernetes-e2e` unit that executed the test.

 > Note: The results will only be available once the action has completed the test run.
 End-to-end testing can be quite time intensive.
 Often